A forum is available for comments, suggestions and help on discord: https://discord.gg/cYsYrPT. You can also TEAM-UP there.

 A starting kit is available for you to download in the Participate section on codalab, along with the proper game environment for the competition.
 Several notebooks should help you understand how to properly run the Grid2op platform using chronics to train and test your agents.

 The starting kit also gives details about how to check that your submission is valid and ready to run on the competition servers.
-From the starting kit repo, you can install every packages needed (such as Grid2op, l2rpn-baselines and much more) as follows:
+To have an environment as close as possible to the one used by codalab, the full updated list of the packages and their version is available at https://github.com/rte-france/Grid2Op/issues/97 (first message).
+Main pacakges are:

 The challenge is based on an environment (and not only a dataset) in which an agent can learn from interactions.
 It runs under the Grid2op platform.